Logo

 label

-This boolean value indicates if the FileInput labels can be split into multiple lines if it would overflow the available label width.
+This boolean value indicates whether the FileInput label can be split into multiple lines if it would overflow the available label width.

 labelPosition (default: "top")